 Another item that Dr. Kuehl always brings along is not exactly what you might think of as part of a first aid kit, but it is crucial in the event of an accident: a cell phone.
 Some wilderness areas won't have service, but it never hurts to always take along a fully charged phone.

-Whether you expect to have cell service on your trip or not, always let someone know exactly where you are going, what route you plan to take and how long you will be gone.
+Whether you expect to have cell service on your trip or not, Dr. Kuehl recommends that you always let someone know exactly where you are going, what route you plan to take and how long you will be gone.